MojosBeans100/CI-MS5-loveplants/README.md

 # Limitations
 ## Products
 To build up an adequate database of products, a number of sources were used to provide images and descriptions for the products.
-The Products model contains a number of URLFields which credit these sources, and all images contain either an 'alt' or 'title' attribute which contains a link to source or owner of the image.
+The Products model contains a number of URLFields which credit these sources, and all images contain either an 'alt' or 'title' attribute which contains a link to the source or owner of the image.

 In a true e-commerce store, these URL source fields would not be necessary, as all content is expected to be original.